 Choosing a daycare for your kids can be so stressful.
-It’s hard to know which questions to ask a home daycare provider in order to make the right decision for your kids and family.
+It’s hard to know which questions to ask a home daycare provider so you can make an informed decision.

 In-home daycares are especially tricky to research as there are not normally many references or online reviews to check so it’s important to ask all the questions during the daycare interview.

-Below you will find a comprehensive list of 30 daycare interview questions for parents along with a printable checklist.
+Below you will find a comprehensive list of 45 daycare interview questions for parents along with a printable checklist.
 I’ve included specific infant care questions at the bottom of the page for those of you with young babies.

 Things To Ask A Potential Daycare Provider

-A few questions to ask a home daycare that you might want to think about are the daycare policies on things such as:
+A few questions to ask a home daycare that you might want to think about are the daycare policies on issues such as:

 - Sweets and Treats